dmccreary/personal-finance/logs/linkedin-announcement.md

 **Next steps:**
 1. Copy your preferred version (full, medium, or concise)
 2. Paste into LinkedIn post composer
-3. Add a screenshot of your textbook or learning graph (highly recommended)
+3. **Upload the cover image** from `docs/img/cover-landscape.png` (highly recommended - already configured!)
 4. Review and post!

-**Pro tip:** Posts with images get 2x more engagement on LinkedIn.
-Consider creating a simple graphic with the key statistics or using a screenshot of the interactive learning graph visualization.
+**Pro tip:** Your textbook already has a professional cover image (`img/cover-landscape.png`) with Open Graph metadata configured in `docs/index.md`.
+Use this image for your LinkedIn post - it's optimized for social media sharing and will give your announcement a polished, professional appearance.
+Posts with images get 2x more engagement on LinkedIn!